dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

 - trying to design teleological connections by weaving semiotics together
   - TODO: more about teleology
+  - the idea of engineering semiotics and semiotic mappings to produce particular teleological qualtiies in the world. this becomes more difficult as cultural change accelerates, which is why studying cultural universals and the ways in which our life adapts to technology is (crucial). (reword this?)

 How do we adapt our culture to the (fundamentally different cultural paradigm created by modernization)